What workforce diversity means for Gen Z

 Millennials have expanded the limits of traditional workforce diversity.
 This new cognitive diversity goes beyond race and gender to validate each individual’s viewpoint.

-And perhaps the biggest benefit: diverse organizations are better at attracting the talent they need, especially when it comes to attracting Millennials.
+And perhaps the biggest benefit: diverse organizations are better at attracting the talent they need, especially when it comes to attracting Gen Z. According to the data from a Randstad survey, Gen Z is set to comprise 37% of the global workforce this year, outranking millennials and Gen X.

 What can your organization do to promote workforce diversity and inclusion for today’s workforce?
-Start by understanding what diversity means for Millennials.
+Start by understanding what diversity means for this generation.

 This shifting view is also known as cognitive diversity, according to this Deloitte survey.